If you want the absolute sharpest knife to use in your kitchen, a Japanese knife is usually the best choice.

 While you'll want to avoid bones and hard cutting surfaces like granite, these bad boys get crazy sharp.

-The shape of these knives mirrors their western counterparts - they're rectangular, designed to make full contact with your cutting surface at the bottom of a chop.
+The shape of these knives mirrors their Chinese and Western counterparts.
+They're rectangular, designed to make full contact with your cutting surface at the bottom of a chop.

 Nevertheless, it remains an excellent addition to any kitchen, as long as you stick to meat, vegetables and fruit.